Employment

 Milkwood Steiner School

+Milkwood Steiner School is situated on Larrakia land (Darwin), in the tropical north of Australia delivering a Steiner Curriculum to 170 students from Kindergarten to Class 8.
 We are a thriving, growing school, with a welcoming community and children from diverse cultural backgrounds.
 Our College of Teachers are committed to applying the richness of a Steiner Education to the unique cultural and environmental context of Australia’s Top End.
 We are seeking a colleague who has a strong desire to grow our school with us.
-The successful applicant will ideally aspire to work with their appointed class for a minimum of 3 years.
+The successful applicant will be filling a maternity leave position for 3 school terms.
+Our Learning Enrichment Teacher plans to return to work in 2026 in a job share.
+Applicants interested in continuing in this role beyond 2025 are encouraged to note this on their application.

 Key Responsibilities